 - (a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? - The project does not propose the use of hazardous materials and is not expected to generate hazardous waste during the road widening process. - (b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? - The APCD identified that the project is located within an area that potentially contains Naturally Occurring Asbestos- serpentine or fibrous material that could contain asbestos was not identified during the ISA survey.
 Conoco Phillips and the Southern California Gas Company maintain pipelines in the project area- the lines will be relocated prior to initiation of the project.
-The Conoco Philips line exists within the former Pacific Coast Railway right-of-way.
+The Conoco Phillips line exists within the former Pacific Coast Railway right-of-way.
+The presence of the former Pacific Coast Railway right-of-way and pipelines in the westernmost project area has the potential for surficial soil contamination.

 No direct or indirect evidence of spills or releases of oil or fuel within the project area.
 Two petroleum pipelines were identified in the project site vicinity and relocation will be required.
 Oils, gasoline, lubricants, fuels, and other potentially hazardous substances may be used and stored onsite during construction activities.
 Should a spill or leak of these materials occur during construction activities, sensitive resources within the project vicinity could be adversely affected (e.g., riparian habitat, agricultural areas, Los Berros Creek).
-Such uses will be short-term and subject to standard requirements for the handling of hazardous materials and will have a less than significant impact.
+The presence of agricultural fields with permitted pesticide use within a portion of project area increases the potential for pesticide contamination in the soil.